 about amber

-Amber Smith is the award-winning and New York Times bestselling author of books for young adults.
+Amber Smith is the award-winning and New York Times bestselling author of books for young adults, best known for her The Way I Used to Be series.

 photo by Deborah Triplett